Sipping a cup of authentic kopi luwak in Bali

 WHAT IS KOPI LUWAK

 Kopi Luwak literally means Civet Coffee.
 In the Indonesian language ‘Kopi’ stands for ‘coffee’ and ‘Luwak’ in the Indonesian island of Sumatra stands for the ‘Asian Palm Civet’.
-Sometimes kopi luwak is called also the mongoose coffee.
+Sometimes kopi luwak is called also mongoose coffee.

 In short, civet crap coffee.